amalzewita/Performance/README.md

         5. [Upshift Velocity](#upshift-velocity)
         6. [Performance Metrics](#performance-metrics)
     * [**Gearbox Analysis - Geometric**](#gearbox-analysis---geometric)
-        1. Overview and Calculations
 3. [**Conclusion**](#conclusion)
-    - Summary and Significance of Analysis

 Note: The hyperlinks in the Table of Contents are for illustration purposes.
 If this is to be used on a platform that supports linking (like GitHub), the links should be made functional to lead to the corresponding sections of the document.